CHAPTER SIX—DEPARTURE

 Instead, they were going to live out in the country, which Richard told Heather was actually closer to the facility than downtown Worthing.
 She liked the idea of quiet, but maybe not that much quiet.

-Ten minutes outside Knights Bridge, the small town with which their new postal address was affiliated, they turned off the narrow road to a winding gravel driveway.
+Five minutes outside Sellers, the small town with which their new postal address was affiliated, they turned off the narrow road to a winding gravel driveway.

 Before Richard had a chance to kill the engine, Heather had already stepped out to take in her first impression of their new house.
 New to her, at least.
-Moss spattered the gray roof, the newly painted white paneling a checkerboard of older and newer wood, and the porch boards uneven.
-It certainly had more character than their previous house deep in suburbia, which had been much newer, and had resembled a lot of the neighbors’.
+Moss spattered the gray roof, the newly painted white side paneling a checkerboard of older and newer wood, and the porch boards uneven.
+It certainly had more character than their previous house deep in suburbia, which had belonged to a neighborhood of houses all built in the same year and style.

 “What do you think?”
 Richard called after her.

 She found the master bedroom upstairs, but passed it by.
-After a short assessment of her more likely bedroom options upstairs, she chose one at the end of the hallway, a room with soft carpet and a large window overlooking the tops of the fruit trees out back.
+After a short assessment of her more likely bedroom options upstairs, she chose one at the end of the hallway, a room with soft carpet and a large window overlooking the tops of the fruit trees encroaching into a large patch of grass off the deck out back.

 Heather trotted back down the wooden stairs to locate her parents, who were being much more methodical in their perusal.